DaoyuanLi2816/Molecule-Generator/README.md

 ## Features

 - Generates over 100,000 synthetic SMILES strings.
-- Only H and T repeat units are included.
+- Only A and B repeat units are included.
 - No molecule contains more than six consecutive H repeat units.
 - All molecules in the dataset are saturated and contain no rings.